 Plots are presented separately for the one-way (joints located on gridlines B to E) and twoway joints (joints located on gridline A and F).
 It should be noted that 'R1' corresponds to rotation about the north/south axis and 'R2' corresponds to rotation about the east/west axis.
+Results presented in this section include those assuming that the CTV Building was in an undamaged state at the commencement of the analysis, and those for the sequential analyses following on from stiffness state at the end of the Darfield event (denoted 'sequential').

-Figure 66: One-way beam-column joint R1 rotations - CBGS, Lyttelton.
+Figure 66: One-way beam-column joint R1 rotations, CBGS, Lyttelton.

-Figure 67: Two-way beam-column joint R1 rotations - CBGS, Lyttelton.
+Figure 67: GL A two-way beam-column joint R1 rotations, CBGS, Lyttelton.

-Figure 68: Two-way beam-column joint R1 rotations - CBGS, Lyttelton (cumulative).
+Figure 68: GL A two-way beam-column joint R1 rotations, CBGS, Lyttelton, Sequential.